Sustainability on the Rise in Denver

 Boulder Food Rescue, in association with Denver Food Rescue and Colorado Springs Food Rescue, is hosting the 4th annual Forward Food Summit “to both engage the audience with new [food related] ideas and to provide a space for individuals to network and facilitate potential collaborations between people working in the food justice field in the Front Range area.”
 The money raised from this event will go towards the aforementioned organizations, which all help to keep food out of landfills by delivering unused food to non-profit grocery stores.

-The City of Denver is putting on their annual Earth Day event at Skyline Park to celebrate the Earth and all of the green companies around Denver.
+The City of Denver is putting on their annual Earth Day event at the (NEW location – moved indoors due to weather forecast) Wellington Webb Building to celebrate the Earth and all of the green companies around Denver.
 This year’s event aims to “highlight sustainability-related resources available to Denver residents with a focus on renewable energy.”
 Additionally, sustainable businesses in the community will be exhibiting at the event.
 Open to the public.

 PLUS: The Denver Green Forum will have a table set up at this event!
-Look for us out at Skyline Park for discounted tickets, news and more!
+Look for us out in the Wellington Webb Building for discounted tickets, news and more!

 Saturday, April 29 | People’s Climate March on Denver | Civic Center Park